apache/fury-site/docs/object-serialization/xlang.md

 Python, C++, Go, Rust, JavaScript/TypeScript, C#, Swift, Dart, Scala, and Kotlin.
 Each runtime's [Basic Serialization](#runtime-guides) page owns its API and model examples; this page explains the rules that peers must share.

+Read [Core Concepts](core-concepts.md) first for the object graph, schema, reference, and polymorphism concepts shared by xlang and native modes.

 ## Overview